parrotmac/sidequest-vitest-conflict/README.md

 `pure/` contains an example using just Vitest

-`sidequest` contains an example with Vitest + Sidequest
+`sidequest/` contains an example with Vitest + Sidequest

 ### Example